imxnat/imxnat/README.md

 ### I'm a System Engineer 💻
 ***
-- 👋 I’m currently working as a Senior Technician Developer at Endava.
+- 👋 I’m currently working as a Senior Technician Developer.
 - 🔭 Love playing around with HTML, CSS, JavaScript and Reactjs projects.
 - 🌱 I’m currently learning Reactjs enviroment tools and frameworks.
 - ⚡ I'm looking forward to get better on how to make the web more accesible for all kind of users.